 This phenomenon is worth watching further.
 If silver prices remain at the current level, we could see mining companies suffer more and production could be on the line.

-If you look at major silver-producing regions like Mexico, we already see mine production starting to look anemic.
+If you look at major silver-producing regions like Mexico, we are already seeing mine production starting to look anemic.

-4. Key Valuations Ratios Suggest Silver Worth the Investment
+4. Key Valuation Ratios Suggest Silver Is Worth the Investment

-Beyond the basic demand and supply in the silver market, understand that key valuation ratios for silver prices suggest the metal is severely undervalued and could be worth the investment.
+Beyond the basic supply and demand in the silver market, understand that key valuation ratios for silver prices suggest the metal is severely undervalued and could be worth the investment.

 One ratio is the gold-to-silver ratio.
 Before going into any details, please look at the chart below.